- Appointments 216.444.6601

 You should call your healthcare provider at-home treatment for engorgement doesn’t help.
 Other symptoms that may warrant a call to your provider include:

 - Changes in the way your breasts feel.

 - Nipple discharge.

-- Worsening of mastitis symptoms after 24 hours of antibiotics or at-home treatment.
+- Worsening of symptoms after 24 hours of antibiotics or several days of at-home treatment.